Content on this page was generated by AI and has not been manually reviewed.

 How can I monitor the impact of reindexing?

 Compare query performance metrics before and after maintenance, monitor query execution plans, and re-run the fragmentation check.
 Look for reductions in logical reads, physical reads, and elapsed time.
-How to report a tos violation on a discord server a step by step guide

 Can I reindex multiple tables in a single maintenance window?